Shiphero/doc901/README.md

 Maintaining clean and readable code is crucial.
 Methods or functions with high complexity can be challenging to understand, especially without documentation.

-While `ruff` provides rules for checking complexity ([`C901`](https://docs.astral.sh/ruff/rules/complex-structure/)) and missing docstrings ([`D102`](https://docs.astral.sh/ruff/rules/undocumented-public-method/) and [`D103`](https://docs.astral.sh/ruff/rules/undocumented-public-function/)), it doesn't link them together.
+While `ruff` provides rules for checking complexity ([`C901`](https://docs.astral.sh/ruff/rules/complex-structure/)) and missing docstrings on methods and functions ([`D102`](https://docs.astral.sh/ruff/rules/undocumented-public-method/) and [`D103`](https://docs.astral.sh/ruff/rules/undocumented-public-function/), respectively), there is no built-in way to link them together.
+Enabling `D10x` project-wide flagging all methods and functions without a docstring (even if they are simple and self-explanatory) could be overwhelming in large projects.

-`doc901` fills this gap by flagging only those objects that are complex enough to demand a docstring, so you can improve your code incrementally,
+`doc901` bridges this gap by flagging errors only when the complexity is enough to demand a docstring, so you can improve your code incrementally,

-Of course, the name comes after the C901 code ;-)
+Of course, the name comes after the C901 rule code ;-)

-## How to use it
+## Use and install

+The easiest way is via [`uvx`](https://docs.astral.sh/uv/guides/tools/).

 ```
 uvx doc901 path/to/file.py